Ambitiont109/myrepository/README.md

-# A Django Project Template For Building Web Applications
+# A Django Template For Building Web Applications
 This is a template that can be used to bootstrap a new Django project.
 It is comprised of a few different technologies/projects: